Bryan Cox: Coaching career

 He was an assistant defensive line coach for the New York Jets for three seasons (2006–2008) under Eric Mangini.
 After Mangini was fired and became the coach of the Cleveland Browns in January 2009, he brought Cox with him, where Cox was the defensive line coach.

 On February 21, 2011, Cox was hired by the Miami Dolphins as their pass rush coach.

 On February 17, 2012, Cox was hired to become a defensive assistant at the Tampa Bay Buccaneers.
 He was hired the same day as Bill Sheridan.

 On January 11, 2014, Cox was hired by the Atlanta Falcons as their defensive line coach.In the 2016 season, Cox and the Falcons reached Super Bowl LI on February 5, 2017.
 Against the New England Patriots, the Falcons would fall in a 34–28 overtime defeat.
 On February 8, 2017, the Atlanta Falcons relieved Cox of his duties as the defensive line coach.

 On February 16, 2022, Cox joined the New York Giants as a defensive line assistant.
+He was let go from the organization on December 10, 2025 following an alleged dispute over seating arrangements on the team plane.